EtienneCmb/visbrain/docs/sleep.rst

 * Signal processing (*apply in real time*)
     * Apply de-meaning and de-trending
-    * filtering* and re-referencing which are applied directly on the signal and spectrogram (see image below).
+    * filtering* and re-referencing which are applied directly on the signal and spectrogram (see image above)
 * Re-referencing
     * Common average
-    * Bipolarization (for intra-cranial EEG data)
+    * Bipolarization (useful for intra-cranial EEG data)

 .. _infotab: